 Gasp?

-Tell Americans to drive less.
+Tell Americans to drive less?

-You know the last time this happened.
+You know the last time this happened?

-Yeah, it's uh well, it happened before that.
+Yeah, it's well, it happened before that.

-You can say as part of what we're doing to help sustain our growing economy conserve when you can, but that's not the only answer.
+You can say, as part of what we're doing to help sustain our growing economy, conserve when you can, but that's not the only answer.

-And these environmentalists and these leftists who have a minimalist view and an certainly a view of America as not being exceptional at all, do not contemplate whatsoever.
+And these environmentalists and these leftists who have a minimalist view and certainly a view of America as not being exceptional at all do not contemplate whatsoever the idea and the necessity that this is a growing economy and that we have to continue to do things that sustain that growth.

 And conservation is not that.